Book Talk-Two U.S. brothers divided and united by murder

-NEW YORK (Reuters) - Divided by the abduction and murder of their teenage sister decades ago, two brothers in a small Ohio town must overcome their adversarial relationship when faced with a new killing that has seemingly random ties to each of them.
+NEW YORK, Aug 16 (Reuters) - Divided by the abduction and murder of their teenage sister decades ago, two brothers in a small Ohio town must overcome their adversarial relationship when faced with a new killing that has seemingly random ties to each of them.

 In “The Prophet,” the ninth novel from 29-year-old Michael Koryta, one brother feels the guilt of allowing his sister to walk home alone and finds solace in cigarettes, alcohol and dealing with the flotsam of life as a bail bondsman.